CaptainAxolotl/additional-origins/README.md

 **Elytrian:** much like the Origins version but flight power works differently: Gift of the Winds is now gone, but has been replaced with Flight:
 Flight - Sprinting while gliding will increase the Elytrians forward velocity, allowing launches off the ground like fireworks!
 This ability has a meter, which will slowly regenerate over time.
 Using this ability also consumes hunger over time.
 Made by @Defhunta

-**Enderian:** much like the Origins version, but can look into the eyes of other enderman, made by @Defhunta
+**Enderian:** much like the Origins version, but can look into the eyes of other enderman without angering them, made by @Defhunta

 # Other Origins also included in this pack made by others: